-• Lecture/Skill Class (Advance Class)
+Lecture/Skill Class (Advance Class)

 Students are not allowed to miss lecture/skill classes.
-Students who are late will not receive training-hours until they can enter class at break.
-To avoid termination from the program, a student shall not be allowed to miss more than 20% of their scheduled advanced class hours.
-This will be checked at the end of each advancement level.
+Students who are late will not receive training -hours until they can enter class at break.
+To avoid termination from the program, a student shall not be allowed to miss more than 20% of their scheduled advanced class hours per term.
 This does not apply to any student on approved leave.
 Any student who is terminated for this reason will be allowed to restart after a period of six months.

-• Behavioral Issues
+Behavioral Issues